kornvik/clone_agario/README.md

 # laughing-spork
-a simple game using websocket
+a simple game project using websocket.